-- A. In consultation with departmental faculty and preferably by election, the chair shall appoint faculty to fulfill various administrative functions within the department, depending on need.
-The chair will report the names of faculty serving as department coordinator, departmental director of graduate studies, and departmental graduate student assistant (hereinafter GSA) coordinator no later than the second week of classes in the fall term to the offices of the dean and associate deans. - B. The duties of department coordinator, departmental director of graduate studies, and departmental GSA coordinator are as follows: - 1.
-The department coordinator assists the chair with his or her responsibilities except as they involve faculty evaluation and recommendations for promotion. - 2.
-The departmental director of graduate studies is the primary advisor for graduate students in the department, serves as chair of the department's graduate admissions committee, and represents the department in the Faculty Council on Graduate Studies. - 3.
-The departmental GSA coordinator assists the chair in assigning and monitoring teaching and other responsibilities assigned to graduate students in the department. - C. An individual faculty member, including the chair and divisional director, may simultaneously hold more than one departmental administrative position (namely as department coordinator, departmental director of graduate studies, and departmental GSA coordinator). - D. The appointment of department coordinator, departmental director of graduate studies, and departmental GSA coordinator are normally made for one year and may be renewed.
+- A. In consultation with departmental faculty and preferably by election, the Chair shall appoint faculty to fulfill various administrative functions within the department, depending on need.
+The Chair will report the names of faculty serving as department coordinator, departmental director of graduate studies, and departmental graduate student assistant (hereinafter GSA) coordinator no later than the second week of classes in the fall term to the Offices of the Dean and Associate Deans. - B. The duties of department coordinator, departmental director of graduate studies, and departmental GSA coordinator are as follows: - 1.
+The department coordinator assists the Chair with his/her/their responsibilities except as they involve faculty evaluation and recommendations for promotion. - 2.
+The departmental director of graduate studies is the primary advisor for graduate students in the department, serves as Chair of the department's graduate admissions committee, and represents the department in the Faculty Council on Graduate Studies. - 3.
+The departmental GSA coordinator assists the Chair in assigning and monitoring teaching and other responsibilities assigned to graduate students in the department. - C. An individual faculty member, including the Chair and divisional director, may simultaneously hold more than one departmental administrative position (namely as department coordinator, departmental director of graduate studies, and departmental GSA coordinator). - D. The appointment of department coordinator, departmental director of graduate studies, and departmental GSA coordinator are normally made for one year and may be renewed.